BurkhardHeim/cvsToWx/README.md

                  content: if 1 or 2 or 3 or 4 or 6 == True -> do P.aMemoryRAW autoInputII file22writ file33writ
                  with: autoInputII = "1"; file22writ; file33writ;
                           else do P.aMemoryRAW "2" file22writ file33writ

+        => writes: "screenI.txt" --a crude statistical overview of the set
+  ### aOsZilloskop1 writes exportDatat1,exportData2,HTML
 ii.
 Will run all functions as i. but avoiding the GUI...(realisation under construction 23-09-19)
     of 4 main functions some can be completly controlled just via Global-Variables*. which are ...aMemoryRAW  !! so far